anthonynolan/anthonynolan.github.io/_posts/2019-08-06-the-atom-editor.markdown

 ---

 The atom editor is great for pretty much any text editing work that you want to do.
-It has a huge range of options and great documentation, but just wanted to share a few of my favourite features that make development easier.
+It has a huge range of options and great [documentation](https://flight-manual.atom.io/), I just wanted to share a few of my favourite features that make my work easier.
+I will add to this periodically as I learn more.

 ## Most useful commands in atom
 1. Command Palette `cmd+shift+P`